Emergency DentistryAn Overview

 The best thing to do in a dental emergency is to call the dentist for further instructions.
 Many dental problems only get worse without treatment.
 Seeking treatment quickly can save you time, pain and money in the long run.

-Our goal is to treat you promptly and with the highest level of service so that you can enjoy a healthy, beautiful smile.
+Our goal is to treat your dental emergency promptly and with the highest level of service so that you can enjoy a healthy, beautiful smile.

 Broken or missing crown or filling